elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id10]: #restore-system-settings-10
 #### Restore System Settings (10)
+Use this command to restore settings of Voice Recognition Module to default.
 **Format:**
 | AA | 02 | 10 | 0A |
 **Return:**